fkie-cad/hexter/README.md

  * -b Force breaking, not continuous mode and print just one block.
  * -h Print this.

 The program runs in continuous mode by default, expect for the -i, -o and -d option, or if the -b option is set.
 Step through the file by pressing ENTER.
-Quit with "q" or any other key.
+Quit with "q".
+If searching something in continuous mode, type "n" to find next occurrence.

 Examples:
 Print 100 bytes from offset 20 in hex only style.